South Korea Energy Information

 Graph: ELECTRICITY CONSUMPTION BREAKDOWN BY SECTOR (2021, %)

 In 2020, MOTIE unveiled the 9th Basic Plan for Long-Term Electricity Demand and Supply 2020-2034, in which it revised upwards its renewables target to 40% of the power mix in 2034 (against 30-35% in 2040 in the Third Energy Master Plan in 2019).
 MOTIE plans to add 49 GW of renewables by 2030, comprising 29 GW in large-scale projects and 20 GW from households, small businesses, and from rural projects.

 Interactive Chart South Korea Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 CO2 Fuel Combustion/CO2 Emissions

 In October 2021, the country almost doubled its reduction target for total GHG emissions in 2030 to 40%, compared to 2018 level, from 24.4% previously; this target was included in the country's NDC update.
-In 2020, the country committed to achieving carbon neutrality by 2050.
-This was followed in December by an update of its first NDC and the publication of the LEDS.
-Other related measures were announced during the year, such as a proposal calling for ending the financing of coal-fired power plants overseas and introducing a carbon tax, as well as increasing the renewables target.
+In 2020, the country also committed to achieving carbon neutrality by 2050.
+Other related measures were announced in 2020, such as a proposal call for ending the financing of coal-fired power plants overseas and introducing a carbon tax, as well as increasing the renewables target.